lewagon/data-engineering-setup/_partials/ubuntu_ansible_part1.md

 ## VM configuration with Ansible

-We'll be using [Ansible](https://docs.ansible.com/ansible/latest/getting_started/introduction.html) to configure your Virtual Machine with some software, configurations, packages, and frameworks that you'll use in the bootcamp.
+We'll be using [Ansible 🔗](https://docs.ansible.com/ansible/latest/getting_started/introduction.html) to configure your Virtual Machine with some software, configurations, packages, and frameworks that you'll use in the bootcamp.

 Let's start by confirming that ansible is installed.
 In your terminal run: